harding/old-docs-history-bitcoin.org/en/developer-guide.md

 displayed on high-resolution screens.

-To the degree possible, your applications should discourage the transmission of QR codes via images or videos which could be modified to replace the intended QR code with an alternative QR code.
+To the degree possible, your applications should discourage the transmission of Bitcoin QR codes via images or videos which could be modified to replace the intended QR code with an alternative QR code.

+{% endautocrossref %}

 #### Requesting Payment With The Payment Protocol
+{% autocrossref %}

 Bitcoin Core 0.9 supports the new [payment protocol][]{:#term-payment-protocol}{:.term}.
 The payment protocol lets receivers provide more detail about the requested payment to